MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ::: moniker range="sc-om-2019"

-Operations Manager 2019 UR2 supports folders' creation in web console, inside which, you can place dashboards.
+Operations Manager 2019 UR2 and later supports folders' creation in web console, inside which, you can place dashboards.
 For more information, see [create a folder in web console](support-folders-monitoring-view-web-console.md)

 > [!NOTE]
 > Folders and views created from operations console can be viewed in the web console but the dashboards created from the web console will not be visible in the operations console.